 Biscotti is something I have eaten many times, but never made.
-So when I was challenged to make a Biscotti recipe for the Creative Cookie Exchange Blog group I had a hard time picking a type to try.
+So when I was challenged to make a Biscotti recipe I had a hard time picking a type to try.
 In the end I decided to go with a simple recipe for this Banana Walnut Biscotti.

 This recipe has all the flavor of banana bread in a crispy cookie.
 At the last minute as I was making the recipe I decided to add dried blueberries also, which were a great addition to the biscotti.
 The cookies are crunchy and taste strongly of the fruit and nuts, and the blueberries add quite a bit of sweetness.

 The process of making biscotti takes a little longer than most cookies, since they need to be baked twice.
 But the extra baking time is what gives them their characteristic crispness, and what keeps them fresh longer, so it is worth the effort.

 Since I had never made biscotti before I didn’t make them exactly perfectly!
 I realized after I was done that I should have cut the loaves diagonally, so the biscotti were larger.
 But this is actually good, because now I have an excuse to make another batch and try out a different combination of flavors!

 - ½ c sugar

 - 1 t baking powder

 - Combine the flour, sugar, baking powder and salt in one bowl and mix.